Update and Recovery

 Note: GPIO 0 always acts as the factory reset GPIO.
 GPIO 0 may be configured to initialize to another GPIO function, but the factory reset function takes priority over other functions.

-Note: You can configure an auxiliary factory reset GPIO.
-See system.factory_reset.aux_gpio.
+Note: You can configure a factory reset GPIO.
+See system.factory_reset.gpio.

 Locking Variable Values